ETOOBUSY 🚀 minimal blogging for the impatient

 This application contains one command, i.e. the entry point one.
 This

-MUST be called MAIN
+MUST be called MAIN.

-Our main command supports two sub-commands, namely help
+Our main command supports two sub-commands, namely help and

-.
+commands.
 As such, it’s already a hiearrchical CLI application!
 In

-addition to this, though, the command itself has an execute
+addition to this, though, the command itself has an execute field that

 can be used to actually execute something.